josmar-crwdstffng/angular/aio/content/guide/architecture-services.md

 Ideally, a component's job is to enable only the user experience.
 A component should present properties and methods for data binding to mediate between the view and the application logic.
 The view is what the template renders and the application logic is what includes the notion of a *model*.

-A component should use services for tasks that don't involve the view or application logic.
+A component should use services for tasks that do not involve the view or application logic.
 Services are good for tasks such as fetching data from the server, validating user input, or logging directly to the console.
 By defining such processing tasks in an *injectable service class*, you make those tasks available to any component.
 You can also make your application more adaptable by injecting different providers of the same kind of service, as appropriate in different circumstances.

-Angular doesn't *enforce* these principles.
+Angular does not *enforce* these principles.
 Instead, Angular helps you *follow* these principles by making it easy to factor your application logic into services.
 In Angular, *dependency injection* makes those services available to components.

 ## Service examples

-Here's an example of a service class that logs to the browser console.
+Here is an example of a service class that logs to the browser console.

 <code-example header="src/app/logger.service.ts (class)" path="architecture/src/app/logger.service.ts" region="class"></code-example>

 Services can depend on other services.
-For example, here's a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
+For example, here is a `HeroService` that depends on the `Logger` service, and also uses `BackendService` to get heroes.
 That service in turn might depend on the `HttpClient` service to fetch heroes asynchronously from a server.

 <code-example header="src/app/hero.service.ts (class)" path="architecture/src/app/hero.service.ts" region="class"></code-example>